Calculate Income Tax on Google Pay Transactions: Taxes in India & Tax on UPI Transactions

 • Thus, tax on income is determined in the same manner the way it’s determined for non-UPI transactions according to what the source of income is as well as the provisions that apply to it in the Income Tax Act.

-• At the close of each year receipts received from UPI will be added with receipts from other sources to calculate gross turnover or gross income.
+• Thus, at the close of each year receipts received from UPI will be added with receipts from other sources to calculate gross turnover or gross income.

 • Then, we subtract all deductions that are allowed under the rules of the Income Tax Act and calculate the net tax-deductible income.